bigalnz/test_fft/README.md

 A project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.

-Suggested buffering chunk size -c 16384
-Suggested sample rate -s 2.048e6 (allows covering from channel 00 (160.120Mhz), 01 (160.130).....99 (161.110Mhz) ) (Total Spectrum 0.990Mhz)
+Suggested buffering chunk size -c 16384 or 65536 (to test) Suggested sample rate -s 2.048e6 (allows covering from channel 00 (160.120Mhz), 01 (160.130).....99 (161.110Mhz) ) (Total Spectrum 0.990Mhz)
 (Not configurable but FYI processing 2.56e5 samples at a time)